 The SJCARES Policies suite of tools aims to collaboratively address challenges with others interested in bridging evidence-to-policy and policy-to-action gaps - including policy designers, implementers, researchers and advocates at a national, regional, and global level.

-SJCARES Policies is a tool suite designed to appraise the health policy environment to scale-up childhood cancer control via evidence-informed policy interventions and optimize national health and cancer control planning inclusive of children and adolescents with cancer.
+SJCARES Policies is designed to appraise the health policy environment to scale-up childhood cancer control via evidence-informed policy interventions and optimize national health and cancer control planning inclusive of children and adolescents with cancer.

 Public policies shape national priorities, funding and incentives that all impact on health.
 Unfortunately, the vital context and content of policies are often not accessible to decision-makers and advocates.
-As part of the SJCARES Policies suite of tools, the Health Systems Unit has developed various tools with policy-minded collaborators to support comprehensive national cancer control planning, acknowledging the broader national health policy context.
+As part of SJCARES Policies, the Health Systems Unit has developed tools with collaborators to support comprehensive national cancer control planning, acknowledging the broader national health policy context.

-Applying insights distilled from these global analyses, at a national level, the Health Systems Unit has developed a National Cancer Control Plan (NCCP) Digest, that comprises a National Policy Landscape Scan, an NCCP Snapshot Analysis template, and a Dialogue Facilitator template for those interested in pursuing further collaborative discussion and planning policy dialogues.
-Altogether, this Digest can be used as a Country Policy Planning and Progress tool to review and align data on national cancer-related public policies’ existence and of the policy content in an NCCP, NCD or national health plan, and stimulate dialogue concerning the national health policy environment.
+Applying insights distilled from these global analyses, at a national level, the Health Systems Unit has developed a National Cancer Control Plan (NCCP) Digest, that comprises a National Policy Landscape Scan, a Snapshot Analysis template, and a Dialogue Facilitator template for those interested in pursuing further collaboration and policy dialogues.
+Altogether, this Digest can be used as a Country Policy Planning and Progress tool to review and align data on national cancer-related public policies’ existence and policy content, and stimulate dialogue concerning the national health policy environment.
 For those interested to query policies and concepts in more detail, the Unit’s NCCP Ontology outlines typical terminology in different languages used to describe relevant policy concepts.
 Altogether, these tools set the stage for policy research, informed policy dialogues, political advocacy and participatory policy design to integrate the needs of children and adolescents in national agendas and actions.

 Meet Our Team